This is the second article in a two-part series on Ransomware and the Small/Midsize Business. Click through to view part one: What is Ransomware?

 Four organizations have just fallen victim to ransomware in that minute, and the number is only expected to increase as new strains are introduced.
 What’s more?
 SMBs are particularly vulnerable to this type of attack because they have smaller IT departments and/or fewer resources to invest in the latest prevention technology.

 “So, what’s the best way to avoid ransomware?”

 Ransomware is a formidable opponent, but there are ways to protect your organization from attack.
 Like other issues of IT security, experts recommend a multi-pronged approach.
 The best defense for ransomware is a combination of:

 - Education – It’s critical that your users understand how ransomware is spread, and the danger it poses to your organization.
 Share examples of ransomware emails and provide a clear process that outlines the steps a user should take if they identify a threat.

 - Software & Patches – Maintain up-to-date antivirus and anti-malware software.
 Double check that all business applications are current with the latest security patches.

 Don’t put it off another day.
-Schedule a comprehensive risk assessment with one of Knight’s experienced cybersecurity consultants and take the first step toward a more a protected IT environment.
+Schedule a comprehensive risk assessment with one of Knight’s managed IT consultants and take the first step toward a more a protected IT environment.